Direct Action Day: Riots and massacre

 The Special Branch of Calcutta Police had sent only one shorthand reporter to the meeting, with the result that no transcript of the Chief Minister's speech is available.
-But the Central Intelligence Officer and a reporter, who Frederick Burrows believed was reliable, deputed by the military authorities agree on one statement (not reported at all by the Calcutta Police).
+But the Central Intelligence Officer and a reporter, whom Frederick Burrows believed was reliable, deputed by the military authorities agree on one statement.
 The version in the former's report was—"He [the Chief Minister] had seen to police and military arrangements who would not interfere".
 The version of the latter's was—"He had been able to restrain the military and the police".
 However, the police did not receive any specific order to "hold back".
-So, whatever Suhrawardy may have meant to convey by this, the impression of such a statement on a largely uneducated audience is construed by some to be an open invitation to disorder indeed, many of the listeners are reported to have started attacking Hindus and looting Hindu shops as soon as they left the meeting.
+So, whatever Suhrawardy may have meant to convey by this, the impression of such a statement on a largely uneducated audience is construed by some to be an open invitation to disorder.
+Many of the listeners are reported to have started attacking Hindus and looting Hindu shops as soon as they left the meeting.
 Subsequently, there were reports of lorries (trucks) that came down Harrison Road in Calcutta, carrying hardline Muslim gangsters armed with brickbats and bottles as weapons and attacking Hindu-owned shops.

 A 6 pm curfew was imposed in the parts of the city where there had been rioting.
 At 8 pm forces were deployed to secure main routes and conduct patrols from those arteries, thereby freeing up police for work in the slums and the other underdeveloped sections.